-The Workers’ Compensation program provides state mandated benefits to LAUSD employees who sustain a work related injury/illness, without regard to fault.
-LAUSD is self-insured which means that the District, not an insurance company pays for the actual costs of claims.
-The District contracts with a third party administrator for the management of its claims.
+The Workers' Compensation program provides state-mandated benefits to LAUSD employees who sustain a work-related injury/illness without fault.
+LAUSD is self-insured, which means that the District, not an insurance company, pays for claims' actual costs.
+The District contracts with a third-party administrator for the management of its claims.

 - When an Injury Occurs

 When an employee reports a work-related injury, the administrator, manager, or supervisor completes the following prior to reporting the claim to the Third-Party Administrator:

 - Investigate the injury